corporate-runaways/TooLoo/README.md

 That's it.
 If you ever need to update / change the documentation just edit the TOML file and run `clu update <path/to/my_command.meta.toml>`.
 It'll find the command with the matching name in the database, and replace it.

+### Documentation Details

+The comments in the generated template should be enough to document your command, but here are some additional notes.

+Whenever there's a list `short_description` will be used.
+Depending on your personal usage `description` may not be worth it.
+However, if you're exporting and generating a static web site from clu you'll definitely want that.

+The Usage section of each command is generated on the fly whenever possible.
+Some commands don't have a `--help` option or anything similar, in which case you'll need to fill in the `fallback_usage`.
+When doing so, be sure to not use any tabs.
+They'll muck with the table that's displayed.

 ## Showing a command

 `clu show <command_name>` will display the name, description, and usage of the specified command (if found).